MicrosoftDocs/azure-docs/articles/azure-maps/about-azure-maps.md

 ![Azure Maps Traffic](media/about-azure-maps/Introduction_Traffic.png)

-For details on this service, visit the [Azure Maps Traffic APIs](https://docs.microsoft.com/rest/api/maps/timezone) page.
+Visit the [Azure Maps Traffic APIs](https://docs.microsoft.com/rest/api/maps/timezone) page for more details.

 ### IP to Location

 The IP to Location service allows you to retrieve the two letter country code for a given IP address.
-As a developer, you can use this service to alter the content of your application based on the geographic location.
-This service can help you tailor your application to meet special geopolitical constraints, as well as significantly enhance user experience based on the location.
+This service can help you tailor your application to meet special geopolitical constraints, as well as enhance user experience by changing the application's content based on the geographic location.

 > [!NOTE]
 > The *IP to Location* service is being released in preview mode only.